-What you must pay when Services that are covered for you you get these services Referral may be required.
-Inpatient stay: Covered services received in a hospital When your stay is no longer covered, these services will or SNF during a non-covered inpatient stay be covered as described in If you have exhausted your inpatient benefits or if the the following sections: inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, Please refer below to we will cover certain services you receive while you are Physician/Practitioner Services, Including Doctor's in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Office Visits.
-Physician services Please refer below to Outpatient Diagnostic Tests Diagnostic tests (like lab tests) and Therapeutic Services • X-ray, radium, and isotope therapy including technician and Supplies. materials and services Surgical dressings Please refer below to • Splints, casts, and other devices used to reduce Prosthetic Devices and fractures and dislocations Related Supplies.
-Prosthetics and orthotics devices (other than dental) Please refer below to that replace all or part of an internal body organ Outpatient Rehabilitation (including contiguous tissue), or all or part of the Services. function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy
+When your stay is no longer covered, these services will be covered as described in the following sections:

+Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.

+Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.

+- Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy